Mohammed-App-creater/ASTU-intrance-project-v2/README.md

 Once both client and server are running, you can start sending your prompts and receive responses from ASTUChat!

-Contributing

-We welcome contributions to ASTUChat!
-To learn more about contributing, please refer to the CONTRIBUTING.md file (if present in the repository).

-License

 This project is licensed under [MOHAMMED-BUSINESS-GROUP](https://mohammed-app-creater.github.io/Myporfile/).
 See the LICENSE file for details.

-I hope this enhanced README.md file effectively captures your project's essence and provides clear instructions for users.
-Feel free to customize the content further to reflect your specific vision.